-The accompanying focuses feature the six primary concerns of contrasts among Classical and Keynes Theory.
+The accompanying focuses feature thesix primary concerns of contrasts among Classical and Keynes Theory.
 The distinctions are:

-- 1. Suspicion of Full Employment - 2.
-Accentuation on the Study of Allocation of Resources Only - 3.
-Approach of \Free enterprise' - 4.
-Compensation Cut Policy as a Cure for Unemployed Resources
+- 1. SuspicionofFullEmployment - 2.
+Accentuation on the StudyofAllocation of Resources Only - 3.
+Approach of Free enterprise - 4.
+Compensation Cut Policyas a Cure for Unemployed Resources

-5. Suspicion of Neutral Money
+- 5. Suspicion of Neutral Money - 6.
+FinancingcostastheEquilibratingMechanismamongSavingandInvestment.

-6. FinancingcostastheEquilibratingMechanismamongSavingandInvestment.